-Possession of or trafficking in illegal drugs in any form is an act utterly incompatible with the School Act, which states that students are to comply with the rules of the school and respect the rights of others.

-In all cases, parents or legal guardians will be notified.
+- Possession of or trafficking in illegal drugs in any form is an act utterly incompatible with the School Act, which states that students are to comply with the rules of the school and respect the rights of others. - Being under the influence of illegal drugs in any form is an act utterly incompatible with the School Act, which states that students are to comply with the rules of the school and respect the rights of others. - In all cases, parents or legal guardians will be notified.